 Cougar (Terwilliger) Hot Springs is a magical place of its own that is deeply hidden in the dense natural forest.
 This means that apart from just enjoying the benefits that come from the hot springs, you will also be able to experience the serenity of a lush and dense forest.
 You will have the rare moments to wash away all your stress and anxiety.
 After soaking in the natural mineral water, these feelings will be replaced with an active relaxed state of your mind, body, and emotions.

 There are five-tiered pools whose sizes range between 3-12 feet across and their depth ranges between 2-3 feet deep.
 The pools are lined with lithified rocks, though sometimes small gravel is used.

 At these springs, clothing is optional and this will give you chance to fully enjoy the nature.
 You will be comfortable not wearing a swimming suit as nudity is not an issue.

 For some reason, glass containers are not allowed here.
 Alcohol and beverages are also prohibited.
-Another etiquette that you are encouraged to adhere to while at the springs is to not smoke; this is solely done to make the non-smokers more comfortable.
+Another etiquette that you are encouraged to adhere to while at the springs is not to smoke; this is solely done to make the non-smokers more comfortable.

 If you bring your dog with you, leave it in a special area for dogs.

-Ideal times: You can visit the hot springs anytime of the year so long as it is during the daytime.
+Ideal times: You can visit the hot springs any time of the year so long as it is during the daytime.

-Cougar (Terwilliger) Hot Springs are clean and well maintained so as to fully cater for your needs without causing you any discomfort.
+Cougar (Terwilliger) Hot Springs is clean and well maintained so as to fully cater for your needs without causing you any discomfort.
 There is ample parking space and there are pit toilets which ensure that everyone is comfortable.